kylebarron/stata-exec/README.md

 ## Troubleshooting

-#### `stata-exec:do-entire-file` doesn't run the last line of the do file.
+- _Do entire file_ doesn't run the last line of the do file.
   - Stata needs there to be a _newline_ character following the last line of text.
 Add an empty line to the end of the file and it'll work.

-### Known bugs